 Jaw surgery, also known as orthognathic surgery, is a specialized procedure aimed at correcting severe jaw misalignment in both children and adults.
 This surgery is often recommended when orthodontic treatments alone are insufficient to fix structural jaw irregularities.
 It helps improve bite function, facial symmetry, and overall oral health.
 Misaligned jaws can lead to difficulties in chewing, breathing, and speaking, affecting quality of life.
 The procedure is performed by an oral and maxillofacial surgeon in coordination with orthodontic care to achieve optimal results.
+Advancements in technology have made jaw surgery safer and more efficient, ensuring minimal discomfort and faster recovery.
+Many patients experience significant improvements not only in function but also in facial aesthetics.
+Whether for medical or cosmetic reasons, jaw surgery offers a long-term solution for those facing severe misalignment issues.

 Jaw Surgery Benefits